Trader Shag’s Emporium is a small independently owned record store, located on Main St. in Brockport, NY.

 “I would’ve closed definitely if it wasn’t for eBay.
 The store sales were not enough to keep me open.
 When I started eBay services [in 2003], it saved me.
 So much of my business is through eBay,” Dwyer said.

 Trader Shag’s isn’t the only record store now selling a diverse number of items.
 Recently, Record Archive has been promoting its new backroom lounge, where customers can enjoy live music and craft beer and wine.

 A frequent customer of Trader Shag’s, Danielle Windus-Cook has bonded with her son by shopping at Trader Shag’s for quite some time.
 She’s also noticed the many changes record stores had to go through to survive.

 “He’s had to go into different directions and I know he had to do that to maintain his business, which I have a lot of respect for him for doing that because there are a lot of people who don’t change when you’re a business owner,” Cook said.

-Even though Trader Shag’s receives excellent reviews from customers and has established a cult following in terms of quality, it has yet to be recognized by some in Monroe County.
+Even though Trader Shag’s receives excellent reviews from customers and has established a cult following in terms of quality, it has yet to be recognized by some in the Rochester area.